Henry Casimir de Rham: Early life and education

 De Rham was born 15 July 1785 in Giez, Switzerland, one of two sons, to Wilhelm de Rham, originally of Braunschweig, Saxony, and Anne de Rham (née Kinloch; 1742–1813), of peerage of Scotland.
 His older brother, Jacques de Rham, married Adélaïde Doxat, whose family owned the Château de Champvent.

 His maternal grandfather was Sir James Kinloch, Bt. of Scotland.
 He attended the military school in Munich, Bavaria.

 Career

-In 1803 he had opened a business in New York.
+In 1803 he had opened a business in New York City.
 After the War of 1812 he entered business relationship with Isaac Iselin Roulet.
 After his 1815 marriage, two of his wife's brothers became partners in the business known as de Rham, Iselin & Moore (later known as de Rham & Moore, but at the time of his death as de Rham & Company).

 In July 1822 de Rham was appointed to be one of the first two Swiss consuls to the United States by the Federal Diet of Switzerland.
 He assumed responsibility for a district encompassing the New England states, New York, New Jersey, Pennsylvania, Delaware, and the states north of the Ohio River.
 In 1847, de Rham retired from his office as the Swiss consul.
 In his later life he was an avid Whist player and joined a Whist club.